Landscape of the Savoy Alps

 A History Shaped by the Peaks

 Culinary traditions are not frozen in time.
 They reflect the harshness of the mountain climate: every dish had to be caloric and comforting.
-Fondue, for example, was initially a way to use up leftover hardened cheese and stale bread.
+Fondue, for example, was initially a way to use leftover hardened cheese and stale bread.
 To explore this fascinating evolution, visit Discovery of Savoyard Culinary Traditions - Réseau Empreintes.

-Old alpine village Traditional cooking
+Old alpine village Traditional kitchen

 Gastronomy in 2026: Tradition and Modernity

-The Rise of Organic and Local
+The Advent of Organic and Local

 Culinary Tourism

-Frequently Asked Questions about Gourmet Savoie
+Frequently Asked Questions about Gourmet Savoy

 What is the best cheese for an authentic Savoyard fondue?